Anvil-Late/house-price/README.md

 Similarly, while some of the integer or numeric vectors indicate a truly numeric value, such as *LotArea* which indicates the lot size in square feet, others are - again - classification variables, such as *MSSubClass*, which identifies the type of dwelling involved in the sale, with, for instance, 20 signifying "1-STORY 1946 & NEWER ALL STYLES" (see data description file).
 We have 3 such variables : *MSSubClass*, *OverallQual*, and *OverallCond*.

+*OverallQual* and *OverallCond* are scores from 1 to 10 that we'll keep as numeric but *MsSubClass* is a true categorical variable that we'll convert.
-These will also have to be converted to factor.
-However, for now it suits us to keep them as numeric, so we'll convert them later on
+However, for now it suits us to keep it as numeric, so we'll convert it later on

 ## Dates